ahdis/ch-rad-poc/input/pagecontent/usecase-english.md

 ### Create Radiology Order [06]

-The intermediary creates a [new Task](Task-task-order1-filler.json.html) on the Filler FHIR Server together with the [Radiology Order]((Bundle-bundle-order1.json.html) and [ImagingStudies](ImagingStudy-imagingstudy-order1.json.html) and a backlink (partOf) to the originalTask.
+The intermediary creates a [new Task](Task-task-order1-filler.json.html) on the Filler FHIR Server together with the [Radiology Order]((Bundle-bundle-order1.json.html) and [ImagingStudies](ImagingStudy-imagingstudy-order1.json.html).
 The requester of the Task is the Filler Intermediary.
+The task provides also the original identifier as an identifier.

 1. Step by Step: POST Bundle, Imaging Study and Task on Filler FHIR Server and do the linking yourself in Task resource to the respective Bundle and ImagingStudy yourself